 The Proposed Action would continue the reconstruction of Lower Manhattan, adding traffic and activity to the streets at and around the Project Site.
 The Memorial, in particular, would add a heightened level of activity throughout the day but also bring with it more noise.
-As Lower Manhattan starts to recapture its urban vitality, traffic and related activity would also reintroduce noise to the area.
-The Proposed Action would also bring to the Project Site uses that are sensitive to noise, including the Memorial area, September 11 Place, Wedge of Light Plaza, the PATH Plaza, and Liberty Park.
+As Lower Manhattan starts to recapture its urban vitality, traffic and related activity would also re-introduce noise to the area.
+The Proposed Action would also bring to the Project Site uses that are sensitive to noise, including the Memorial, September 11 Place, Wedge of Light Plaza, Liberty Park North and South, and Heroes Park.